Boom, Belgium

 Since 2005, Boom has hosted the annual electronic dance music event Tomorrowland.

 History

 Recorded history of this community started in the late 1300s.
-The population increase in Boom occurred some time during the 19th century.
-In Boom, people venerate a statue of the lady of Boom.
+A population surge in Boom occurred some time during the 19th century.
+In Boom, people venerate a statue of Our Lady of Boom.

 Geography

 Boom is located between three big cities (Brussels, Antwerp and Ghent), and is situated along the Rupel river.

 Climate

-Boom has a oceanic climate (Köppen climate classification: Cfb).
+Boom has an oceanic climate (Köppen climate classification: Cfb).

 Economy

 Because of the presence of clay around Boom, the region is well known for and has many clay pits and brick factories.